 Unless the credit balance is from a Title IV program credit balances will remain on your student account and be applied to subsequent semesters unless a refund is specifically requested.
 An email will be sent to students with credit balances to determine if they wish the credit to be refunded.
 Such requests are available online by the student through their WebAdvisor account.
 Under Financial Information there are two tabs, one is the 'Refund Request' and the second one is 'Bank Information' if you want the refund electronically.
 If you are requesting a refund from a parent plus loan, we must have written permission from the parent borrower to refund the credit to a student.
 Without written permission, the credit must be sent to the parent by paper check.
 If the check should be made out to another person, put that name on the form as the payee.

 Any and all refunds must be approved by the Financial Aid and Student Accounts Office.
-If the student is using the work-study deferment, third-party deferment, or the company reimbursement programs and have requested a refund they will have to wait until these programs are satisfied first.
+If the student is using the work-study deferment, third-party deferment, the company reimbursement, ROTC programs and have requested a refund they will have to wait until these programs are paid first.
 Also, please allow 10 to 14 business days for processing from the point that there is an actual credit on the account.
 The student will be notified by e-mail when his or her check is available for pick up if the refund is by electronic means, there will be a two day delay from the notice that is sent to the student and the actual deposit to their account.

 Transfer Funds from Tuition Account to CCS ID card